ColbyRobinson/RUL-Prediction-Framework-with-Risk-Aware-Prediction-Intervals-via-Conformalized-Quantile-Regression/README.md

 - Predictions table (per engine): ``` results/<subset>/<subset>_rul_predictions_<timestamp>.csv ```
 - Saved artifacts: .pkl files for point model, interval model, pca, and k-means (for regime-based normalization in FD002/FD004)

+The results from the finalized runs used in the manuscript are currently available in the results folder.

 ## Citation